edwinb-ai/nonlinear-dynamics/README.md

 solutions.
 The basic numerical methods are _integration schemes_ for solving ordinary differential equations, and some libraries for plotting, of course.

-While this is the basic and _natural_ approach, it is important to note that the library [DynamicalSystems.jl](https://github.com/JuliaDynamics/DynamicalSystems.jl) exists and it's a fantastic tool for dynamical systems in general, but I will _not_ be using it in this repository just to keep the original purpose of this repository true to its value, but everyone is welcome to try and experiment with it.
+While this is the basic and _natural_ approach, it is important to note that the library [DynamicalSystems.jl](https://github.com/JuliaDynamics/DynamicalSystems.jl) exists and it's a fantastic tool for Dynamical Systems in general, but I will _not_ be using it in this repository just to keep the original purpose of this repository true to its value, but everyone is welcome to try and experiment with it.